-Career and Placement Services (CaPS) provides comprehensive programs, services, and resources to assist students and alumni with their career planning and job search efforts.
-It also provides comprehensive recruitment services and resources to meet the employment needs of students and alumni and the recruitment needs of private and public sector employers.
+Career and Placement Services (CaPS) provides comprehensive programs, services, and resources to assist students and alumni in career planning and job search efforts.
+It also provides recruitment services and resources for students, alumni and private and public sector employers.

-CaPS offers a variety of programs and services to maximize the interaction between the students, alumni, and the employer community.
-Students at all levels of their studies are encouraged to use the services of CaPS to develop their job/career search skills for permanent, summer, and temporary employment.
-CaPS also has a specialized recruitment program developed to assist employers in their recruitment of students and enable them to meet with students in an interview situation on campus.
+CaPS offers various programs and services to increase the interaction among students, alumni, and employers.
+Students at all levels of study are encouraged to use CaPS services to develop their job/career search skills for permanent, summer, and temporary employment.
+CaPS also has a specialized recruitment program to assist employers in recruiting students and to enable them to interview students on campus.